 MARSHA, the design for the final printed structure included three successfully placed windows and a skylight.
 The structure’s material, a biopolymer basalt composite, withstood NASA’s pressure and impact testing better than its concrete competitors.
 MARSHA was a success, and AI SpaceFactory was announced the first-place winner, taking home $500,000.

 After their big win, the team returned to the Technology Center to focus on refining their workflow and creating a mobile setup so they can get to work on creating Tera, the first-ever space-tech eco habitat on Earth.
 Similar to the Mars habitat, Tera will also use autonomous construction but the project focuses on alternatives to environmentally damaging building methods.
 Rather than plastic polymers, Tera will create biopolymers entirely at the source from organic material collected from the surrounding environment, a practice NASA calls in-situ resource utilization (ISRU).
 Tera is also demonstrate how much cleaner, faster, and cheaper construction can be.

-Despite the many challenges that remain with advancing their skills in 3D-printing with proprietary material and robotic construction, the team is thankful for the help and support from organizations such as Autodesk and the Virginia Tech Center for Design Research.
-AI SpaceFactory’s CEO David Malott summed up his experience in the Residency Program as such: “At the risk of sounding cliché, the highlight of the program isn’t the robots or the software, but the BUILD staff.”
+AI SpaceFactory’s CEO David Malott summed up his experience in the Residency Program as such: “At the risk of sounding cliché, the highlight of the program isn’t the robots or the software, but the Technology Center staff.”